 Internet and Computing—BYOD, cloud, DPA (Data Protection Act) regarding social networking and online forums, etc.

 Essentially, the solutions will involve having code of practises in place for each situation, and monitoring changes that occur in the laws and compliance regulations regarding data protection.

 Depending on the size of your organisation, it may benefit your company to institute a comprehensive GRC (governance, risk, compliance) programme.
 Comprehensive protection will include applicable methods for tracking and logging network activity, such as who has access to sensitive information, mailbox activity, etc. The key is to develop a balance that protects your business with sensible controls without generating excessive costs or hindering employee productivity.

 Even if you are a company that has no external compliance requirements, you should still be concerned about your internal data protection.
 Business critical data, such as your customer records, and important Intellectual Property like pricing systems also need to be protected.
 One of the most common concerns for businesses is internal data theft, e.g. employees taking important data with them when they leave their job.
 Whilst it is often impossible to completely prevent this without negatively affecting productivity, there are still steps you can take to mitigate the impact.

-Speak with one of our experts today about the data protection solutions we offer.
+Speak with one of our experts today about the managed security services and data protection solutions we offer.
 For more information on how SMBs can identify and mitigate data risks, visit the ISO website.